apache/incubator-streampark-website/blog/6-streampark-usercase-joyme.md

 ![](/blog/joyme/project_configuration.png)

 Once the configuration is completed, compile the corresponding project to finish the packaging phase.
 Thus, the Custom code jobs can also reference it.
 Compilation is required every time the code needs to go live; otherwise, only the last compiled code is available.
 Here's an issue: for security reasons, our company’s GitLab account passwords are regularly updated.
-This leads to a situation where the StreamPark projects have the old passwords configured, resulting in a failure when pulling projects from Git during compilation.
+This leads to a situation where the Apache StreamPark projects have the old passwords configured, resulting in a failure when pulling projects from Git during compilation.
 To address this problem, we contacted the community and learned that the capability to modify projects has been added in the subsequent version 1.2.1.

 ![](/blog/joyme/flink_system.png)